Skip to content

 Investing in vegan skincare products is a great way to ensure your skincare routine does not come at the expense of animal welfare.
 However, it is important to buy vegan skincare products from ethical skincare brands that are not involved in other ethical issues.

 We can recommend several ethical skincare brands that have received excellent scores within our research, with many of them offering vegan skincare products.
 This includes ethical skincare brands that have received our Ethical Accreditation, due to their positive record on ethics and sustainability.
 To find accredited brands within our table, look out for brands that have our logo displayed next to their rating.
+Find out more about the benefits of Ethical Accreditation.

-Is squalene vegan and Cruelty-Free?
+Is squalene vegan and cruelty-free?

 One hugely popular ingredient in skincare products is squalene or squalane.
-Big skincare brands have touted this product as a ‘wonder-ingredient’, and is common in cleansers, moisturisers, anti-aging products and makeup.
+Big skincare brands have touted this product as a ‘wonder-ingredient’, and it is common in cleansers, moisturisers, anti-ageing products and makeup.
 Squalene or squalane is an oil which helps the skin to absorb other skincare actives and prevents fine lines by helping to retain the skin’s moisture.

 Is the palm oil in skincare sustainably sourced?